usama455/shield-key/Readme.md

 console.log(`Custom password strength: ${customStrength}`);

 ```
+The customPasswordVerification function allows you to perform custom password verification based on specified criteria.
+You can customize criteria such as requiring uppercase letters, lowercase letters, numbers, special characters, a minimum length, and whether to trim the input password.

 # Contributing
 We welcome contributions from the community!
 If you find a bug, have a feature request, or want to contribute code, please check out our contribution guidelines.